 - Telecommunication, post, and audio-visual (AV) services

-- Activities pertaining to banking and finance.
-Also, payments and systems pertaining to fund management
+- Activities of banking and finance.
+Also, payments and fund management systems.

 - Transport services – Air and Land